computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### Try different models

 You can choose any other types of classifier, and any additional features you can think of!
-For classifiers, beyond Naive Bayes and Logistic Regression, you might consider trying 'sVM`, `Decision Trees`, and `Random Forests`, among others.
+For classifiers, beyond Naive Bayes and Logistic Regression, you might consider trying `SVM`, `Decision Trees`, and `Random Forests`, among others.
 Additional features you may consider include number of syllables, as well as sentence-based complexity features, such as length of the sentence, average word length, etc. For counting the number of syllables, we have provided a python script `syllables.py` that contains the function `count_syllables(word)`, which you may use.

 When trying different classifiers, we recommend that you train on training data, and test on the development data, like the previous sections.